 Portland's Enhanced Transit Corridors Plan (Portland Bureau of Transportation, 2018).
 Public Review Draft, outlining the city's approach to improving transit service with a focus on mobility and equity.

 Seattle's New Mobility Playbook (Seattle Department of Transportation, 2017).
 Seattle's holistic approach to test and implement innovative ideas by focusing on the city's mission to enhance mobility and equity.

-North Front Range Transit Feasibility Study, Final Report.
-In light of projected major changes in population expected to influence the intensity of transit services, the report explores the feasibility of an integrated operations and decision-making structure for regional transit services.
+North Front Range Transit Feasibility Study, Final Report (Steer, Davies, Gleave, 2013).
+Explores the feasibility of an integrated operations and decision-making structure for regional transit services.
 Recommendations included integrating some existing services, resulting in a new regional transit entity via an intergovernmental agreement.
 Note: this report was prepared for the City of Fort Collins/Transfort, the City of Loveland/COLT, the Town of Berthoud/Berthoud Area Transportation System, Larimer County and the North Front Range MPO.
-(Steer, Davies, Gleave, 2013).

 Governance of Transit in the Twin Cities Region (Office of the Legislative Auditor, State of Minnesota, 2011).
 An evaluation of and recommendations for improvements to the region’s transit governance structure.